 This externship course offers field experience in an actual work environment, providing an opportunity for students to practice, under direct supervision of a clinical instructor, skills they have learned.
 Types of facilities for externship might include hospitals, long-term care, private practice, or other medical facilities.
 Prerequisite: Successful completion of MAO50 and MAO105.
+This is a credit/no credit course.
 3 Credit Hours.